YouAG/JYR/README.md

-Normalement tout devrait fonctionner, on a pas reussi a faire la derniere partie du 4.BIS pour le reste ça devrait rouler, allé salut ami Moussaillon !
+Normalement tout fonctionne, on a pas reussi a faire la derniere partie du 4.BIS pour le reste ça devrait rouler, allé salut ami Moussaillon !

 # JYR